Portraits of Periodical Offering of Liang

 Emperor Yuan of Liang

 Emperor Yuan of Liang (508 – 555) was an emperor of the Chinese Liang Dynasty.
-After his father and brother were successively taken as a hostage and controlled by the rebel general, Xiao Yi was viewed as the de facto leader of Liang, and after defeating the rebel general in 552, he declared himself emperor.
+After his father and brother were successively taken as a hostage and controlled by the rebel general, Xiao Yi was viewed as the de facto leader of Liang.
+After defeating the rebel general in 552, he declared himself emperor.

 “One who has been abandoned by heaven cannot be revived by anyone else.”

-Western Wei, Western Wei forces descended on and captured Emperor Yuan of Liang capital executing him and instead declaring a nephew, Xiao Cha (Emperor Xuan) the Emperor of Liang.
+Western Wei, Western Wei forces descended on and captured Emperor Yuan of Liang capital executing him and instead of declaring a nephew, Xiao Cha (Emperor Xuan), the Emperor of Liang.

 Portraits of Periodical Offering of Liang